volutus/self-domain-flask/README.md

 ## Initial TLS Setup (Certbot)
 The SSL/TLS setup was particularly trivial.
 Using certbot, I was able to put a LetsEncrypt cert on the domain within a few minutes.

+This is addressed in the DigitalOcean guide above, but [this specific guide from F5 is useful as well.](https://www.f5.com/company/blog/nginx/using-free-ssltls-certificates-from-lets-encrypt-with-nginx)

 ## Cloudflare
 Afterwards, I opted to add the domain to Cloudflare via their free plan.
 I added the domain, changed the nameservers at my registrar (Namecheap), and removed the cert in certbot with `sudo certbot delete`.